eduardovloso/eduardovloso/README.md

 Knowledge with programming languages | HTML5 | CSS3 | JavaScript

-- 🔭 Currently working on Odonto Excellente Franchising, working as a Relationship Manager
+- 🔭 Currently working on Odonto Excellente Franchising as a Relationship Manager
 - 🌱 Currently learning JavaScript
 - 📫 How to reach me: contacteduardoveloso@gmail.com